williamtran29/styleguides/ux-dev/pixel-perfection.md

 #### Pixel-nudging

 If you find yourself using pixel-nudging techniques, such as `top: -1px` or negative margins, to match to designs, you should stop and re-evaluate your approach.
-Such techniques do not scale well, and they suggest that either the designs may contain minor errors or the design systems are flawed.
-When established libraries and design systems are consistent with with mockups, there is no need for position-nudging.
+Such techniques may not scale well, and they suggest that either the mockups may contain minor errors or the design systems are flawed.
+When established libraries and design systems are consistent with with mockups, there is typically no need for pixel-nudging.